 When your job relies on the timely delivery of packages at a regular interval, keeping track of all the incoming and outgoing mail can be a bit of a challenge.
 Back in the day, Google Now made it pretty easy, but Google killed that as it did so many other useful tools.
 Today the company has announced a new "Package Tracking Early Access Program" that promises better package tracking integration for more parcel delivery companies via Search itself.
-If it seems familiar, that's probably because some of us have had identical USPS integration for some months now.
 Read More

 One of the best things about modern technology is that it's taking over some of the tasks that we simply shouldn't have to make time for.
 I can't count the number of times I've posted up next to my front door with my laptop to make sure I was around when a package was delivered.
 Google is preparing to introduce a new feature for Nest Hello units that will let us know when packages are left at the door and when they're picked up.
 Read More